plan-net/core4/docs/source/config.rst

 ------------------------

 core4 configuration is considered a key feature of the framework.
-System configuration of all shape are the bridge between development and operations activities.
+System configuration of various kind are the bridge between development and operations activities.
 The :mod:`core4.config` package primary concerns are:

 #.
 To keep sensitive data safe and keep naive staff and smart hackers out.
 #.
 To make the life of system administrators easy.
 The config system supports
-   various configuration sources, e.g. a ``local.conf`` file , a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as plugin specific config files.
+   various configuration sources, e.g. a ``local.conf`` or ``local.yaml`` file,
+   a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as account specific config files.
    Administrators choose their weapons.
 #.
 To make the life of data scientists and developers easy.
 The config system
    supports cross-database application development, local and remote sources, and a hierarchical connection configuration mechanic which speed up the most